-Global marijuana markets are, pardon the pun, growing like a weed.
-Worldwide spending on cannabis topped $12 billion in 2018, according to ArcView Market Research and BDS Analytics.
-The total is projected to increase to $31.3 billion by 2022, a compound annual growth rate (CAGR) of 21%.
+Global marijuana markets are (pardon the pun) growing like a weed.
+Worldwide spending on cannabis is on pace to top $24 billion in 2019, according to data gathered by Statista.
+The total is projected to increase to $63.5 billion by 2024, for a compound annual growth rate (CAGR) of 21%.
 With this type of impressive growth, it's no wonder that many investors are interested in publicly traded cannabis stocks.

-- Understand the types of marijuana products
+- Understand the types of marijuana products.

-- Know the different types of marijuana stocks
+- Know the different types of marijuana stocks.

-- Understand the risks of investing in marijuana stocks
+- Understand the risks of investing in marijuana stocks.

-- Know what to look for in a marijuana stock
+- Know what to look for in a marijuana stock.

-- Evaluate the top marijuana stocks and exchange-traded funds (ETFs)
+- Evaluate the top marijuana stocks and exchange-traded funds (ETFs).

-- Invest carefully
+- Invest carefully.

-- Monitor changing industry dynamics closely
+- Monitor changing industry dynamics closely.

 Here's all you need to know about this seven-step process for investing in the fast-growing marijuana industry.